Shubham2194/cronjob-k8s/README.md

 Step 2:
 Note down the commands you Would like to run with the cronjob and the schedule timimngs i.e making backups, creating reports, sending emails, cleanup tasks etc

-(Our SCENERIO for this POC : i am going cloning my repo with cron and run my bash script present in my repo at 9AM IST everyday)
+(Our SCENERIO for this POC : i am going to clone my repo with cronjob and run my bash script present in my repository at 9AM IST everyday)

 Create a file and the paste the below content.